Osong-Michael/Creative-Commons-Page/README.md

 ## Acknowledgements
   * [Microverse](https://www.microverse.org/)
-  * The original designer of this UI of the website is [Cindy Shin](https://www.behance.net/adagio07)
+  * The original designer of the UI for this website is [Cindy Shin](https://www.behance.net/adagio07)

 ## License
  Distributed under the [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)